 Focus on high-weightage topics like ethics, equity, and portfolio management.

-Requires deep understanding of complex financial instruments.
+Requires a deep understanding of complex financial instruments.

-Use practical applications—invest in stocks and analyze market trends.
+Use practical applications, invest in stocks, and analyze market trends.

 Other Extremely Challenging Exams Around the World